Georgij Tibilov (wrestler, born 2000)

-Georgi Tibilov (born 25 April 2000) is a Russian-born Serbian wrestler who competes in Greco-Roman wrestling.
+Georgij Tibilov (born 25 April 2000) is a Russian-born Serbian wrestler who competes in Greco-Roman wrestling.
 He won a bronze medal at the 2023 European Wrestling Championships, in the 60 kg category.
 He competed in the 60 kg Greco-Roman wrestling category at the Paris Olympics.

 Sports career

 In 2016, he became the winner of the championship of Russia and Europe in 2019 in Tallinn, he was the bronze medalist of the world championship among juniors in 60 kg.
 In February 2022, at the Russian Championship in Suzdal, at the 1/8 final stage, he defeated Albert Khakonov from Moscow, defeated Artur Petrosyan (Moscow-Tver Region) with a score of 3: 1 in the 1/4 finals, lost to Sergey Emelin from Mordovia in the semi-finals, and in the duel for the bronze award, he held a four-point throw and put on the carcass of Andrei Ivanov from Mordovia, the bronze medalist of the Spartakiad of the Strongest 2022, in October 2022 he became the champion of the Russian Cup.

 He competed in the 60 kg event at the 2024 Summer Olympics held in Paris, France.